FidelElie/FiDev/apps/home/src/content/music/2018-07-01/goldlink-got-friends.md

 make some great tunes.
 This song is definitely one of them, the hook performed by Miguel:

 > All of my bitches got friends
-> - taken from Got Friends featuring Miguel
+-taken from Got Friends featuring Miguel

 And Goldlink's forever groovy flow leads to a great song and I'm hoping that it will lead to a great project down the road.